dsohk/rancher-on-azure-workshop/docs/01-Install-Rancher.md

-Now, you can move ahead to the [second execrise] (./02-Provision-Kubernetes)
+Now, you can move ahead to the [second exercise](./02-Provision-Kubernetes.md) of the lab.